 'Transferable skills can be just as important as first-hand experience'

 IT skills are one of the most sought-after skills you can have.
-Whether you study IT at school or not, it's worth mentioning on your CV, making reference to things like email, social media, spreadsheets and word processing.
+Whether you study IT at school or not, it's worth mentioning on your CV.
+You should reference things like email, social media, spreadsheets and word processing.

-Most employers look for candidates with team working skills.
+Most employers look for candidates with group work skills.
 Think of some examples that you can speak about that shows you're able to work as part of a team and follow instructions.
 Some examples of team working at school might be during sports or group activities.

 We're not just talking about verbal communication here.
 Written communication is a great transferable skill to be able to demonstrate, as most jobs will require you to work with email and update computer systems with notes.
 For more information about how the importance of good communication, take a look at our post How to Improve Your Communication Skills for Work.